Ersk4ineKennon/DataInsightsX/README.md

 # DataInsightsX

-A data analytics and reporting platform with machine learning integration and data-driven insights.
+DataInsightsX is a data analytics and reporting platform equipped with machine learning integration and data-driven insights generation capabilities.
+It empowers data-driven decision-making.

+## Features
+- Advanced data analytics
+- ML integration
+- Automated reporting

+## Setup
+Uncover actionable insights with DataInsightsX by following these installation steps...